CameronFRWatson/Deduper/README.md

                 Corrected UMIs will appear in the output sam file with an asterisc next to them.
                 Randomers are not error-corrected, and specifying correctUMI without an umi file will result in error.
---paired        Specify if input file contains paired-end reads.
-                default is single-end (not yet implemented) --help          see full man page for input arguments
+--help          see full man page for input arguments
 ```